-A long-time supporter of the Association, Metro Ford has been a sponsor of the annual Classic Wallabies Rugby Luncheon since it began in 2006 and recently donated a vehicle to the Association.
+A long-time supporter of Spinal Injuries Australia, Metro Ford has been a sponsor of the annual Classic Wallabies Rugby Luncheon since it began in 2006 and regularly donates vehicles to the organisation.

-For many years, RBS Morgans has supported the Spinal Injuries Association through its Foundation.
+For many years, Morgans has supported Spinal Injuries Australia through its Foundation.
 In 2012, RBS Morgans was also a major sponsor of the annual Classic Wallabies Rugby Lunch.

 Black Label Corporate Events was a major sponsor of our Classic Wallabies Rugby Lunch in 2012 after being an event supporter in 2011.

 Since our inaugural Gala Dinner in 2008, Shine Lawyers has been a proud major sponsor.
-Staff also participate in monthly giving to the Association and have enjoyed SEAT at WORK presentations.
+Staff also participate in monthly giving to the organisation and have enjoyed SEAT at WORK presentations.

-Medilaw has previously supported the Association’s SEAT program and was also a major sponsor of the annual Gala Fundraising Dinner in 2010 and 2011.
+Medilaw has previously supported Spinal Injuries Australia’s SEAT program and was also a major sponsor of the annual Gala Fundraising Dinner in 2010 and 2011.

-In 2011, Australian Financial Advisers were a major sponsor of the Association’s annual Gala Fundraising Dinner and also the major sponsor of the popular dinner’s giant raffle.
+In 2011, Australian Financial Advisers were a major sponsor of our annual Gala Fundraising Dinner and also the major sponsor of the popular dinner’s giant raffle.

-SureBridge IT has been a supporter of and donor to the Spinal Injuries Association since 2000.
-The relationship was formed between Surebridge CEO Rick Brown and Spinal Injuries Association former Executive Manager, Carol Haffke.
-This relationship continues to grow and Surebridge IT are now the main sponsors of the Association’s Members Equipment Fund which is used to fund equipment purchases that have a direct impact and benefit to our members.
+SureBridge IT has been a supporter of and donor to Spinal Injuries Australia since 2000.
+The relationship was formed between Surebridge CEO Rick Brown and former Executive Manager, Carol Haffke.
+This relationship continues to grow and Surebridge IT are now the main sponsors of our Members Equipment Fund which is used to fund equipment purchases that have a direct impact and benefit to our members.

 Dreamweavers has created amazing theming and provided high-quality audio visual to our Gala Dinner and Classic Wallabies Rugby Luncheons since 2008.

-Followmont Transport provides incredible in-kind support to the Spinal Injuries Association by providing our organisation with a free courier service throughout Queensland.
+Followmont Transport provides incredible in-kind support to Spinal Injuries Australia by providing our organisation with a free courier service throughout Queensland.

-Tony Ireland Townsville generously donates a vehicle to the Spinal Injuries Association’s Townsville office on a regular basis, which is vital to help us support our members and clients.
+Tony Ireland Townsville generously donates a vehicle to Spinal Injuries Australia’s Townsville office on a regular basis, which is vital to help us support our members and clients.

-BrightSky Australia has generously donated materials worth $3,000 for the Spinal Injuries Association’s Wound Care Fund, to assist clients who need support and have exhausted all other funding options.
+BrightSky Australia has generously donated materials worth $3,000 for Spinal Injuries Australia’s Wound Care Fund, to assist clients who need support and have exhausted all other funding options.

-In-kind contributors play an important part in the day to day activities of the Association, such as our long-time valued supporter, Tony Prestridge (VRC Printing Pty Limited).
+In-kind contributors play an important part in the day-to day-activities of Spinal Injuries Australia, such as our long-time valued supporter, Tony Prestridge (VRC Printing Pty Limited).

 Spinal Education Awareness Team (SEAT) program sponsors